dbt-labs/docs.getdbt.com/website/docs/docs/deploy/source-freshness.md

 ## Data Source Freshness

 dbt Cloud provides a helpful interface around dbt's [source data freshness](/docs/build/sources#snapshotting-source-data-freshness) calculations.
 When a dbt Cloud job is configured to snapshot source data freshness, dbt Cloud will render a user interface showing you the state of the most recent snapshot.
-This interface is intended to help you determine if your source data freshness is meeting the SLAs that you've defined for your organization.
+This interface is intended to help you determine if your source data freshness is meeting the service level agreement (SLA) that you've defined for your organization.

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/data-sources-next.png" title="Data Sources in dbt Cloud"/>